bunkerity/bunkerweb/docs/ui-components.md

  }
 ```

-## updateValue

-This will convert the boolean checkbox value to a "yes" or "no" string value.
-We will check the validity of the checkbox too.

-Returns **[string][5]** The new string value of the checkbox 'yes' or 'no'

 #### Combobox.vue

 This component is used to create a complete combobox field input with error handling and label.